 Low-Carb Salmon Patties ~ Kalyn’s Kitchen

-1/2 tsp. dill weed (dried dill)
+- 1/2 tsp. dill weed (dried dill)

-2 T capers, drained and finely chopped
+- 2 T capers, drained and finely chopped

-1/4 tsp.
-Beau Monde Seasoning or Bon Appetit (optional)
+- 1/2 tsp.
+Beau Monde Seasoning

-- Add the dried dill weed, chopped capers, dill pickle relish (or chopped pickles) and Beau Monde or Bon Appetit Seasoning if using.
+- Add the dried dill weed, chopped capers, dill pickle relish (or chopped pickles) and Beau Monde Seasoning (affiliate link).

-Whisk or blend to combine.
-Mixture should be chunky.
-Refrigerate for a few hours before using for best flavor.
-This will keep in the refrigerator for a few weeks.
+- Refrigerate for a few hours before using for best flavor.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: